sric-language/sric/doc/doc-en/DiffCpp.md

 ## Removed features from C++

 - No reference
-- No function overload by params;
+- No function overload by params
 - No header file
 - No implicit copying of large objects
 - No static field